Periodic Orbits and Gravitational Wave Radiation of Black Hole in EGB gravity: Periodic Orbits

 \section{Periodic Orbits}

-In strong gravitational fields, periodic orbits of particles around a BH are an important type of bound orbit.
-They can intuitively characterize the spacetime geometry around the BH and theoretically predict the black hole's physical information.
-We will investigate the influence of energy $E$ and angular momentum $L$ on periodic orbits in this section, and explore whether the nature of periodic orbits can serve as a basis for distinguishing between Schwarzschild black holes, RN black holes, and charged black holes in 4D-EGB gravity theory.
+In strong gravitational fields, periodic orbits of particles around BHs constitute an important class of bound orbits.
+They can intuitively characterize the spacetime geometry around BHs and theoretically predict the physical information of BHs.
+In this section, we will investigate the effects of energy $E$ and angular momentum $L$ on periodic orbits, and explore whether the properties of periodic orbits can serve as a basis for distinguishing Schwarzschild BH, RNBH, and charged BH in 4D-EGB gravity theory.

 In this section of our study, we employ the periodic orbit classification method proposed by Janna Levin et al.\cite{Levin:2008mq} to investigate the properties of periodic orbits around BHs.
 This classification method uses three integers ($z, w, v$) to define a rational parameter $q$, where $q$ is expressed as